diveshjain-phy/Ensslin-Gopalkrishna-Code/EGfit/readme.md

 ## To run the code ##
 python3 main.py

+User has to specify the file containing spectra with extension

 User has the choice of selecting on the go
 1. Scenario
 2. Phase
 3. Coarse or Fine search in parameter search
 4. Search for probable injection index

-IF THE USER PREFERS DEFAULT OPTION , JUST PRESS ENTER
+(IF THE USER PREFERS DEFAULT OPTION , JUST PRESS ENTER)